FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 ## Program Phase 1: The Tech Training Phase

-The first phase of SureStart Trailblaizers is the Tech Training phase, which will last 3.5 weeks.
+The first phase of SureStart FutureMakers is the Tech Training phase, which will last 3.5 weeks.
 This phase is a self-paced learning phase, in which students working in a team-based learning environment, supported by SureStart mentors, complete 14 technical modules focussed on building foundational AI knowledge and hands-on Machine Learning skills.
 Besides mentoring from the SureStart mentoring team, students will also receive advice, tips and recommendations for experienced academics and industry experts through our Career Pathways seminar series.

 The modules are as follows: